drew458/pglock-rust/README.md

 - Make sure your application is always configured to talk to leaders and not read-only followers in the case of PostgreSQL replicated setups.

 ## Contributing
 Contributions are welcome!
-Open an issue or a Pull Request to help improve the lib.
 Currently, I am looking towards implementing:

 - Reader-writer locks: a lock with multiple levels of access.
 The lock can be held concurrently either by any number of "readers" or by a single "writer".
 - Semaphores: similar to a lock, but can be held by up to N users concurrently instead of just one.
-- Try-with-resources pattern to improve lock handling